 Homerton Library opened in 1913 and became Chats Palace Arts Centre in 1976.
-The outside of the building hasn't changed much in the intervening 100 years.
+One of 660 Carnegie Libraries built between 1883 and 1929, the iconic frontage hasn't changed much in the past 100 years.
 We think it's time we put a new front door on that actually welcomes our community inside.

 Chats Palace is a Grade ll listed building, which means that we will need to obtain not just Planning Permission but Listed Building consent as well.
 So let's get this right first time.
-Loan us the power of your imagination to dream up a new building frontage for 2017, one that has somewhere great to sit as watch the world go by, one that makes its easy for you to come inside whatever your mobility issues.
+Loan us the power of your imagination to dream up a new building frontage for 2017, one that makes its easy for you to come inside whatever your mobility issues.
 We'd like our face to be one that says a lot about who Hackney is and what we care about.
 Above all we'd like our new front door to have the ability to make you smile, to feel pride in your community, to give you a sense that you are part of a civic movement that is bigger and brighter because we are all in it together.

 What we'll deliver: